daryloye/42_expert_system/README.md

 	- In this array, LHS implies (=>) RHS
 	- Hence if the imput has a rule X <=> Y, the array will break it into X => Y and Y => X
 - a map of variables storing
-	- `fact`: whether the variable is true or false
+	- `fact`: whether the variable is true, false or undetermined
 	- `verified`: whether the variable has already been evaluated
 - an array of queries